cambridge-cares/TheWorldAvatar/JPS_VIRTUALSENSOR/DispersionVis/README.md

 # Visualisation for ship use case

-Before spinning up the container, do the following:
+Before spinning up the stack, create two plain text files `mapbox_api_key` and `mapbox_username` with the MapBox credentials.

-1. Copy indexTemplate.html and rename it to index.html.

-2. Make sure that MAP_USER and MAP_API in index.html have the right entries.

 Result of AERMOD simulation can be accessed at http://localhost:3838/dispersion-vis/ after it is completed.